JamesCalingo/sportventures/posts/2025-08-12_njjackals.md

 ---
 display: "New Jersey Jackals (5/18/25)"
 title: "New Jersey Jackals (Frontier League) @ Hinchliffe Stadium (Paterson, NJ)"
-description: "A historic stadium gets a new lease on life"
+subtitle: "A historic stadium gets a new lease on life"
 date: 12 August 2025
 published: true
+pinned: false
+description: ""
 ---

 _\*This trip occurred on May 18, 2025._